Constructors

 - A parameter to a constructor or a method is

-called an explicit parameter.
+called an explicit parameter or an argument.
 The object (i.e. instance) itself that is

 being manipulated by a method or constructor is referred to as the implicit